Flicker measurement simplified

 The Spectis 1.0 Touch light flicker meter is now equipped with additional electronics and fast photodiode to measure flicker frequency, flicker index and flicker ratio.
 Designed and developed in consultation with industry leaders and standards committees, this device provides all the measurement quantities required to accurately measure and understand flicker.

 Stay ahead of the competition by incorporating flicker measurements in your suite of optical testing.
 While still only an emerging requirement in many areas, characterizing flicker will soon become the norm.
 New metrics like SVM and California Title 24, we have it covered!
+Read more about flicker measurments and new requirements on our blog

 Why use multiple measurement devices to characterize your light when it can all be captured with a single portable light spectrometer.
 Less devices to carry, and less reports to combine.
 Get it all with the push of a button.
 Use it to collect spectral and flicker data in the lab or field.
 Need additional analysis or reporting capabilities?
 Use our optional Spectrosoft Analysis Suite